 C-SPAN appears to be the most reliable stream.
 Also, Scotusblog.org occasionally hosts the C-SPAN feed along with its own live-blog of some cases (for others, they just link to c-span).

-Arguments begin at 10am Eastern.
-Last spring, it was necessary to follow a different link for the first and second arguments.
-And the second argument often did not start until significantly later than 11:00.
+Arguments begin at 10am Eastern, with each case typically scheduled for one hour but running long now that the arguments are online.
+C-SPAN offers different links for each case being argued that day.
+Last spring, it was necessary to follow a different link for the first and second arguments, although now it seems that you have the option to just keep the first argument’s link open if you want to listen to both.
+Either way, the second argument often does not start until significantly later than 11:00.
 (There are always preliminary matters at 10, so the second argument always starts a bit after 11.
 But during telephone arguments, the Chief was allowing parties and Justices to take much more time than usual.)

 In addition, on Oyez you can get transcript-synchronized audio (the transcript scrolls and highlights automatically as you listen).
 It’s a great service.
-Scroll to the bottom of the page to see the latest; go to the case page then click the link in the left column.
+Click the case name then click the link in the left column.
 It takes a little while for these to be available after the audio release, but they seem to be fairly quick.